-- Musk’s Starlink satellite number is increasing is on track to hit the 12,000 mark by the 2026 goal.
+- Musk’s Starlink satellite number is increasing and is on track to hit the 12,000 mark by the 2026 goal.

 The current number of satellites in Musk’s Starlink constellation is certainly a moving target.
 With five Falcon9 launches in July 2022 alone, and an equal number slated for August, the total “small” (less than 1200 kg/2600 lb.) satellites in orbit is an ever-growing figure.

 In this article, we will take a look at what’s going on currently, launch schedules, and the number of satellites per launch, to get an idea of where the total is heading and the impact it could have.

 Determining the Number of Satellites in Musk’s Starlink